Health care fraud: Upcoding of services

+Billing Medicare programs for services that are more costly than the actual procedure that was done.
+It is a form of billing fraud where healthcare service providers submit false billing codes to obtain higher reimbursement at the expense of programs like Medicare, Medicaid, and TRICARE.

 Unbundling

 Bills for a particular service are submitted in piecemeal, that appear to be staggered out over time.
 These services would normally cost less when bundled together, but by manipulating the claim, a higher charge is billed to Medicare resulting in a higher pay out to the party committing the fraud.